 An easily digestible food source is ideal so that there is nothing sitting around in the stomach and small intestine when we start racing.
 Muesli and uncooked oats, nuts, seeds etc. can take 8-12 hours to digest and are therefore not the right meal UNLESS you are doing a stage race (in which case you are eating for the stages to come as well).

 Eat about 2 slices of white bread (toasted or not) with jam or honey (not peanut butter or oily stuff) and add a banana and 500ml of energy drink or recovery drink.
+Trying out supplements is also a good idea.
 You can also eat a bowl of pasta, but without too much meat (which will slow down digestion).
 You should ideally finish eating approximately 1.5 – 2 hours before the race.
 Anxiety about the race may cause prolonged gastric emptying.
 If this is the case, reduce the amount you are eating and start to eat earlier.

 1 Hour before: